Spring A-C

 Botanical Family: Polygalaceae

-Fruit: A wedge shaped capsule.
+Fruit: The fruit are wedge shaped capsules.

 Habitat/distribution: Widespread in heaths and dry sclerophyll forest.
 Also WA, SA, Vic, NSW, Q.